LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 ```
 Static Public Libraries (open at 1 July 2016),,Location,,,
 Library service,Library name,Postal address,Postcode,Contact email,URL of library website
 Barking and Dagenham,Barking,"2 Town Square, Barking",IG11 7NB,barking.library@lbbd.gov.uk,www.lbbd.gov.uk/libraries
-...more rows of data
 ```

 On the face of it, it looks OK.
-Downloading it and trying to upload into Carto doesn't work but after saving it as UTF-8 encoding rather than ANSI, it then seems to work fine.
-The lesson here is that data processes rarely go to plan!
+Downloading it and trying to upload into Carto doesn't work but after converting and saving it as UTF-8 encoding rather than ANSI, it then seems to work fine.
+This can be done in a tool like notepad  The lesson here is that data processes rarely go to plan!
 Be prepared to do some messing about with data.

-It's also worth removing the very first line as there are two header rows.
+It's also worth removing the very first line before uploading as there are two header rows.

 Then repeating the process but selecting to upload a file instead of providing a URL it all gets loaded into Carto.
-Effectively this is then creating a single database table.
-Carto automatically adds a numeric ID and a 'the_geom' column:
+This is effectively creating a new database table in Carto.
+Carto automatically adds columns for numeric ID and 'the_geom'.

 'the_geom is the column that will store the location (geometry) of each library.
-There is no recognised location field in the uploaded data so Carto shows these as 'null'.
+There is no recognised location field in the uploaded data so Carto will currently show these as 'null'.

 Geocoding the data
 ------------------